 In 2015, Kenney and NCI’s Senior Program Coordinator, Mailliron Hodge, taught leadership and gender sessions at Leadership Camp, Senior Camp, and Grammar Camp.
 They brought with them a wonderful film on Wangari Mathai.

 Both the boys and the girls enjoyed the activities and the lessons resonated.
 Kenney and Hodge were inundated with campers who wanted to know more about how to learn and enjoyed participating in all of the activities.

 Kenney and Hodge hope to bring at least five student volunteers to camp.
 We hope that Tulane students will broaden the camp curriculum, teach study skills, and mentor our students.
-Kenney reported that participating in camp was the most rewarding teaching experience of her life but was saddened to learn that at age 56, she can no longer really jump rope.
+Kenney reported that participating in camp was the most rewarding teaching experience of her life, but she felt saddened to realize that, at age 56, she can no longer truly jump rope.

 Camp 2015 Report:

 This year, 297 students and 32 volunteers, many of whom were NRCF post-secondary students, actively participated in the camp.